-Permanent reimbursement coverage in other markets in the European region will require additional time to secure.
-We believe that national reimbursement in Germany and publication of our prior Phase 3 trial results will provide support for reimbursement in additional markets such France, Spain and the Netherlands.
+Permanent reimbursement coverage in remaining EU markets will require additional time to secure.
+For France, Spain and the Netherlands, publication of the Phase 3 trial manuscript is a key component of the reimbursement process.
+The Phase 3 trial manuscript has been accepted for publication in the prestigious Annals of Surgical Oncology and will serve as the foundation for the reimbursement efforts in these countries.
 In the interim period, we are seeking payment through various avenues, including new technology programs.